 The reason I started Bar Church is because I believe God wants us to reach all of the people that the church is ignoring: The people who, according to the Bible I read, Jesus spent the most of his time hanging out with; The people that would likely not step foot in a church for various reasons, but would go to a bar for a drink and some good conversation.
 And if there is a way we could lead them to meet a God who loves them unconditionally in a bar, dang it, I was going to do it.

 Today when we think about church, most of us think of buildings and steeples, or people going in and out of a building once or twice a week.
 It’s become more of a routine than a life-changing event.
 We come, we go, we listen, we stand up, we sit down, we say a few prayers, and then we go home.
 And, let’s be honest, how many people really feel comfortable in most churches today?
 But what if church could be different?

-Last night, I sat in a church in Jacksonville, FL and the pastor made the most beautiful statement that really surprised me: “If we think God is going to always use the same methods, we are always going to miss the miracle.”
+A few months ago, I sat in a church in Jacksonville, FL and the pastor made the most beautiful statement that really surprised me: “If we think God is going to always use the same methods, we are always going to miss the miracle.”
 Sure, while I realize having a church in a bar is rather unconventional, I believe that’s just the point, and that’s where the miracle is going to take place.